RaulMoldes/RaulMoldes/README.md

 Never bother children when they are skateboarding 🛹

 I am a **Data Engineer** passionate about creating efficient and scalable solutions for large volumes of data.
 I enjoy optimizing processes and automating workflows.
-I'm always on the lookout for new tools.

 I also enjoy low level programming and systems engineering.
 Checkout my latest **HKFS** project! ;)

 ## 🌐 **Main Languages**:
 | Java | Python | SQL | C# | Rust |